LAX

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Houston to Los Angeles costs $68 on the route between Houston George Bush Intcntl Airport (IAH) and Los Angeles (LAX).
-Over the past month, this route was, on average, 19% cheaper than other Houston-Los Angeles routes.
-It is also the most popular route.
+The absolute cheapest return flight from Houston to Los Angeles costs $151 on the route between Houston George Bush Intcntl Airport (IAH) and Los Angeles (LAX).
+However, over the past month, flights between Houston Hobby Airport (HOU) and Los Angeles (LAX) were, on average, 22% cheaper than other Houston-Los Angeles routes.
+The most popular route is between Houston George Bush Intcntl Airport (IAH) and Los Angeles (LAX).

 What’s the cheapest day of the week to fly from Houston to Los Angeles?